The Best Foods to Eat for Weight Loss

 Best Food For Weight Loss #2: Food That Makes You Feel Great.

 It should calm your fears to know that you can eat foods that make you feel great.
-This could be a type or quantity of food.
+This could be a type or quantity of food (this isn’t your average “healthy eating tip”).

 In order to lose weight, we need to be active and energized.
 It helps greatly to live free from excessive stress and to get plenty of sleep.